PawseySC/containers-bioinformatics-workshop/setup.md

 ### Key requirement

 The main requirement for this workshop is a personal computer with a web browser and a command line shell program.

-*Windows* users: get [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html), [Visual Studio Code](https://code.visualstudio.com/) or PuTTY.
+*Windows* users: [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) is the **preferred option**, as it also provides X11 forwarding.
+The *Portable Edition* is best, as it does not require administrative privileges.
+Other acceptable options would be [Visual Studio Code](https://code.visualstudio.com/) or PuTTY, but you will also need to install [Cygwin/X](https://x.cygwin.com) to run the example on X11 applications.
 This equipment will allow you to follow the online materials and to login to a facility with the required software stack.

-If you have a Windows box, you will also need to install [Cygwin/X](https://x.cygwin.com) to run the example on X11 applications.
+If you have *macOS*, you will need [XQuartz](https://www.xquartz.org) to install to run the example on X11 applications.
-If you have macOS, you will need [XQuartz](https://www.xquartz.org) installed instead.

 ### Self-paced: Pawsey users